sandrock/SrkCsv/README.md

 - you won't find a CSV reader that uses so few lines of code (this is a lie).  :speak_no_evil:
 - this package does only :one: thing: parse a CSV. the other packages do a lot more things (write, sort, cache, serialize, coma-tize and so on).
 So if you like simplicity, here it is.
 - it's free!  :beer:
+- the assembly has a strong name.  :cake:

 Example